Drama = Theatrics = Making a Big Deal Over Nothing = Overreacting = Being Irrational = Acting Crazy

 Marriage is going to test our patience, our boundaries, our limits.
 Learning to regulate my emotions when I’m tested, and not create unnecessary drama has been a long road.
 Over the years, I’ve evolved From: people pleaser – being the good girl – don’t upset anyone To: having my voice be heard, loud and clear with insanity woven into it and Now: finding my ground and evolving into a woman who can calmly speak her truth.

 When I am faced with a situation triggered by the actions of my husband and have a strong emotional response (usually fear), I still feel panic well up inside of me and an instant need to get rid of the uncomfortable feeling, right away, right now… because I need to feel safe, right now.

 This panic response used to involve my immediate confrontation of the issue – without any time or space to rationally think about it.
 Process it.

 I wanted the fear or anger to be gone.
 Immediately.

 I would blame my husband for my fear and anger, therefore HE was going to make it go away.
 I would be in full-fledge panic mode.

 I am slowly learning how to be with, sit with, have space for strong, uncomfortable emotions like fear or anger.
 To process, understand and manage them in a reflective way rather than a reactive way when the uncomfortable feelings flood me, and seem to take over.

 There is trust in myself too.
-I have trust in myself to know I can handle situations that trigger fear and anger in me.
+I have to trust in myself to know I can handle situations when triggered.
 That whatever happens, I will be okay and get through this with love and kindness.

 Leave Drama Out of It, Welcome Harmony In…